 A single site case series.

-Older adults (aged ≥ 65 years) residing in a care home at London ON Canada with a Cognitive Performance Scale score between 3 to 5 and exhibiting at least one BPSD were eligible to participate in this study.
-Ontario long-term care homes regularly evaluate their residents’ cognition with Cognitive Performance Scale score .
-The scale includes four areas: memory, decision-making skills, communication and eating .
-Residents experiencing no difficulties in these four areas score 0, whereas residents having severe memory problems and are unable to make daily decisions or feed themselves or are comatose score 6 on the scale .
-A Cognitive Performance Scale score 0 indicates no dementia, whereas a score of 1-2 indicates mild, score of 3 indicates moderate, and score of 4-6 indicates severe dementia .
+Older adults (aged ≥ 65 years) residing in a LTC home at London ON Canada with a Cognitive Performance Scale (CPS) score between 3 to 5 and exhibiting at least one BPSD were eligible to participate in this study.
+Ontario LTC homes regularly evaluate their residents’ cognition with CPS score .
+The CPS includes four areas: memory, decision-making skills, communication and eating .
+Residents experiencing no difficulties in these four areas score 0, whereas residents having severe memory problems and are unable to make daily decisions or feed themselves or are comatose score 6 on the CPS scale .
+A CPS score 0 indicates no dementia, whereas a score of 1-2 indicates mild, score of 3 indicates moderate, and score of 4-6 indicates severe dementia .
 We excluded those diagnosed with epilepsy, those who were blind, at end of life, and unable to communicate in English.
-We also excluded those having substitute decision-makers appointed as Public Guardian and Trustee.
+We also excluded those having Substitute Decision-Maker (SDM) appointed as Public Guardian and Trustee.

-One care home staff member identified the possible participants using their Cognitive Performance Scale score.
-Once identified, the care home staff spoke with participants’ substitute decision-makers face-to-face or by phone to learn if the they would agree to be contacted for a possible study participation.
-Once agreed, we (KC, Research Assistant) contacted the substitute decision-makers from November 26, 2018 to January 04, 2019 to recruit participants.
+One LTC home staff member identified the possible participants using their CPS score.
+Once identified, the LTC home staff spoke with participants’ SDM face-to-face or by phone to learn if the SDM would agree to be contacted for a possible study participation.
+Once agreed, we (KC, Research Assistant [RA]) contacted the SDM from November 26, 2018 to January 04, 2019 to recruit participants.

 The intervention was VR experience using BroomX© technology, introduced in 2017 .
 The technology uses a MK Player360© hardware and a software .
 A MK Player360© is a projection device with light and sound control that can provide an immersive experience covering the user’s field of vision (180° horizontal view x 120° vertical view) with full high definition resolution .
 The software provides customized interactive visual and auditory experience accessed by a smartphone app (See Figure 1: Technical information on Broomx©) .
 The family members informed us about participants’ leisure activities, objects of attention, preferences for musical instruments, genres of music, images of nature, and urban scenes.
 One of us (ASG from Crosswater Digital Media [https://crosswater.net/]) customized the multimedia content of BroomX© smartphone app accordingly and created a multimedia library with pleasing images of nature, set to music (72 beats/minute) for this study.

 For safety concern, we stopped the intervention if a participant became agitated with a specific VR library item.
-Research Assistant was present inside the intervention area during the VR sessions in case the participant needed assistance with postural balance and thus reduced the risk of falls.
-The care home staff also were on call during the VR sessions in case of any unforeseen adverse events.
+RA was present inside the intervention area during the VR sessions in case the participant needed assistance with postural balance and thus reduced the risk of falls.
+The LTC home staff also were on call during the VR sessions in case of any unforeseen adverse events.

 Outcome Measures and Statistical Methods